Skip to content

 Instead of being made out of paper, we made cash out of gold.
 Throughout human history, gold has largely been the preferred sound money instrument.
 Today, gold is one of the largest asset classes in the world.

 The supply of gold rises slowly because it has to be mined out of the ground.
+It isn’t easily created from nothing, like fiat currency.
 Although it is a metal, it does not rust or corrode.
 It has practical utility in technology.
 It’s universally valued today, and has been by humans for thousands of years.
 Gold is the quintessential sound money instrument.

 Gold acts as a hedge against inflation, or a way to store economic value that resists the predictable debasement of fiat currencies.
 Because the purchasing power of fiat reliably decreases over time, the market price of hedges like gold tend to go up.
 The price of gold, as measured in dollars, is subject to the same constant inflationary pressures.